-As the eventual income of the disputes with the landlord cannot be determined with certainty, the rental for the leased land in respect of the year ended 31 May 2008 amounting to HK\$2,400,000 has been recognised in the financial statements for the year ended 31 May 2008.
-Future rental in respect of the period from 1 June 2008 to expiry of the tenancy agreement amounting to HK\$21,600,000 has not been provided for in the financial statements for year ended 31 May 2008, pending for resolution of the disputes with the landlord.
+During the year, the landlord submitted claims against the Group for the rental loss and expenses arising from the alleged breach of tenancy agreement.
+As the eventual outcome of the disputes with the landlord cannot be determined with certainty, such claims totalling HK\$2,775,000, for prudence sake, have been fully provided for in the financial statements for the year ended 31 May 2009.

+Future rentals in respect of the period from June 2009 to the expiry of the tenancy agreement amounting to HK\$19,200,000 (2008: HK\$21,600,000) have not been provided for in the financial statements for the year ended 31 May 2009, pending for resolution of the disputes with the landlord.

-(c) Financial guarantees issued
+(b) Financial guarantees issued

-At 31 May 2008, the Company has issued corporate guarantees approximately amounting to HK\$32 million (2007: HK\$32 million) to banks in respect of banking facilities granted to a subsidiary (see note 22).
+At 31 May 2009, the Company has issued corporate guarantees approximately amounting to HK\$34 million (2008: HK\$32 million) to banks in respect of banking facilities granted to a subsidiary (see note 21).